 No growths, abnormal amounts of fluid (ascites), or foreign objects are seen.
 Normal amounts of air and fluid are seen in the intestines.
 Normal amounts of stool are seen in the large intestine.

-A blocked intestine may be seen because a portion of the intestine is larger than usual or areas in the intestine have abnormal amounts of air or fluid in them).
-See an X-ray picture showing a blocked intestine.
+A blocked intestine may be seen because a portion of the intestine is larger than usual or areas in the intestine have abnormal amounts of air or fluid in them.

 A collection of air inside the belly cavity but outside the intestines (caused by a hole in the stomach or intestines) may be seen.